-Quantifying the value of AHM is a fundamental step for each category of stakeholder before engaging on the AHM avenue and there are different weights attached to individual benefits depending on the stakeholder identity (e.g., airline, OEM, MRO).
+Quantifying the value of AHM is a fundamental step for each stakeholder category before engaging on the AHM path and there are different weights attached to individual benefits depending on the stakeholder identity (e.g., airline, OEM, MRO) and business model.

-The assessment should consider the potential safety, operational and economic benefits.
+The assessment should consider the potential safety, operational and economic benefits in relationship to the cost of accessing or directly managing the increased complexity of the maintenance process and the analytics necessary to support that process.